pyta-uoft/website/index.md

 ### Singleton comparison (C0121) {#C0121}

-This error occurs when an expression is compared to singleton values like `True`, `False` or `None`.
+This error occurs when an expression is compared to a singleton value like `True`, `False` or `None`.

 ~~~~ {include="C0121_singleton_comparison"}
 ~~~~